 We find that the relationship between financial remoteness and volatility is robustly positive and usually statistically significant.
-In our default specification, a one standard deviation increase in financial remoteness (roughly equal to that between Algeria and Kiribati) results in a 15.4 percent increase in output volatility relative to the sample mean.
-The significant effect of financial remoteness is reasonably insensitive to a number of checks, including dropping larger countries.
+In our default specification, a one standard deviation increase in financial remoteness (roughly equal to that between Algeria and Kiribati) results in a 15 percent increase in output volatility relative to the sample mean.
+The significant effect of financial remoteness is reasonably insensitive to a number of checks.

 We do not wish to overstate the strength and resilience of our results.
 Our results are not completely insensitive; for instance, dropping rich countries reduces the statistical (though not the economic) significance of the relationship.
 While we always find that greater remoteness is associated with more business cycle volatility, our estimates are not always significantly different from zero.
-This is in contrast to the effect of institutional quality in our specification, which is significant throughout with its predicted sign.
+This is in contrast to institutional quality, which is statistically and economically significant throughout.
 This makes us cautious in our interpretation.
-Still, our results on remoteness are much stronger than the effects on volatility of other conditioning variables, such as those of domestic credit conditions, openness, or government size.
+Still, our results on remoteness are stronger than the effects on volatility of other conditioning variables in our specification.
 Moreover, they demonstrate a stronger linkage between financial conditions and macroeconomic volatility than is typically found in the literature.